2/20/2025

 speaker

-Johan Irve
+Johan Irved

 speaker

 Thank you, Johan.
 I will summarize and give you our takeaways from the Q4 before we open up for questions.
 Sales growth at 11 in total, profitability on a normalized level, cash flow affected from investment in growth, good liquidity and too high leverage.
-Rights issue will be a positive thing when it comes to capital structure and leverage.
+Right issue will be a positive thing when it comes to capital structure and leverage.
 On the M&A side, we are working on a couple of interesting deals.
 No stress.
 It must be right.
 High quality to a reasonable price tag.
 Good.
-With that summarize, I will open up for questions.
+With that summarized, I will open up for questions.

 speaker